The rapidly declining state of healthcare.

 Enter Crowdhealth.

 We love CrowdHealth and want to share their mission with you.
 Crowdhealth is a real solution to the very real modern healthcare problem.
-It is a logical, grass-roots solution to health care burdens in a medical system that gets worse and worse every year.
+It is a logical, grass-roots solution to affording health care burdens in a medical system that gets worse and worse every year.

 First things first.
 I would never recommend something, especially something like this, that I don’t trust my own family with.

-And it’s waaaayyyy cheaper than health insurance
+And it’s waaaayyyy cheaper than what you’re paying for health insurance

 You might notice I keep using the word “burdens” and not “expenses.”
 That’s because this is a large part of how Crowdhealth manages costs.